Jaffa Cakes: History

 Jaffa Cakes were first produced by the British biscuit company McVitie & Price in 1927.
 McVitie & Price named them Jaffa Cakes after Jaffa oranges, a popular variety of orange in Britain at the time.
 However, the jam for Jaffa Cakes was made from apricot jam and tangerine oil.
-According to the chef and food author J. P. McMahon, the reference to Jaffa oranges was chosen to evoke their sweet taste and mediterranean origin.
+According to the chef and food author J. P. McMahon, the reference to Jaffa oranges was chosen to evoke their sweet taste and Mediterranean origin.
 The name was not trademarked and has since become a generic term, allowing other manufacturers to create similar products under the same name.

+With the rationalisation of McVitie & Price's production throughout World War II, its range of biscuits fell from 370 to just 10 by 1945, and Jaffa Cakes stopped being produced.
+During this time, McVitie & Price collaborated closely with rival biscuit makers MacFarlane Lang, and the two companies merged in 1948 to form United Biscuits.
+During the 1950s, Jaffa Cakes were reintroduced and began to be mass produced, with more than 10,000 tins produced daily.

 Starting in 1967, McVitie's increased the prominence of its name on Jaffa Cakes branding to create a master brand to boost sales of its less popular biscuits.
 At the time, McVitie's Jaffa Cakes was one of the top six brands of biscuits in the UK.
 In the 1970s, the company introduced a cartoon character called McV to advertise Jaffa Cakes to children.
 It was featured in TV advertisements with other cartoon characters including munchkins and in special promotions like tie-in T-shirts.
 Other adverts at the time included one featuring Victor Spinetti as a Mexican bandit and Jaffa Cakes thief.